theupdateframework/taps/candidate-keyid-tap.md

 # Abstract

-The TUF specification requires that every keyid used in TUF metadata be calculated using a SHA-256 hash of the public key it represents.
+Keyids are used in TUF metadata as shorthand references to identify keys.
+They are used in place of keys in metadata to assign keys to roles and to identify them in signature headers.
+The TUF specification requires that every keyid used in TUF metadata be calculated using a SHA2-256 hash of the public key it represents.
 This algorithm is used elsewhere in the TUF specification and so provides an existing method for calculating unique keyids.
-Yet, such a rigid requirement may be challenging to support in a given programming language or system if no existing library supports SHA-256 or if the hashes are too long for bandwidth constrained applications.
-For these reasons, this TAP proposes a change to the TUF specification that would remove the requirement that all keyids be calculated using SHA-256.
+Yet, such a rigid requirement does not allow for the deprecation of SHA2-256.
+A security flaw in SHA2-256 may be discovered, so TUF implementers may choose to deprecate this algorithm.
+If SHA2-256 is deprecated in TUF, it should no longer be used to calculate keyids.
+Therefore this TAP proposes a change to the TUF specification that would remove the requirement that all keyids be calculated using SHA2-256.
 Instead, the specification will allow metadata owners to use any method for calculating keyids as long as each one is unique within the metadata file in which it is defined to ensure a fast lookup of trusted signing keys.
-This change will give metadata owners flexibility in how they determine keyids.
+This change will allow for the deprecation of SHA2-256 and will give metadata owners flexibility in how they determine keyids.

 # Motivation

-Currently, the TUF specification requires that keyids must be the SHA-256 hash of the public key they represent.
+Currently, the TUF specification requires that keyids must be the SHA2-256 hash of the public key they represent.
 This algorithm ensures that keyids are unique within a metadata file (and indeed, throughout the implementation) and creates a short, space-saving representation.
-SHA-256 also offers a number of secure hashing properties, though these are not necessary for these purposes.
-In this case SHA-256 is simply a way to calculate a unique identifier employing an algorithm that is already in use by the system.
+SHA2-256 also offers a number of secure hashing properties, though these are not necessary for these purposes.
+In this case SHA2-256 is simply a way to calculate a unique identifier employing an algorithm that is already in use by the system.

 The specification sets the following requirements for keyid calculation:
-1. The KEYID of a key is the hexdigest of the SHA-256 hash of the canonical JSON form of the key.
+1. The KEYID of a key is the hexdigest of the SHA2-256 hash of the canonical JSON form of the key.
 2. Clients MUST calculate each KEYID to verify this is correct for the associated key.
-3. Clients MUST ensure that for any KEYID … only one unique key has that KEYID.
+3. Clients MUST ensure that for any KEYID only one unique key has that KEYID.

 ## Problems with this requirement
-Mandating that keyids be calculated using SHA-256 has created a number of issues for some implementations, such as:
+Mandating that keyids be calculated using SHA2-256 has created a number of issues for some implementations, such as:
-* Lack of consistency in implementations that use other hash algorithms for calculating file hashes and would prefer not to introduce SHA-256 for this one instance.
-For example, the PEP 458 implementation (https://python.zulipchat.com/#narrow/stream/223926-pep458-implementation) will use the * Blake 2 hashing algorithm throughout the implementation.
+* Lack of consistency in implementations that use other hash algorithms for calculating file hashes and would prefer not to introduce SHA2-256 for this one instance.
+For example, the PEP 458 implementation (https://python.zulipchat.com/#narrow/stream/223926-pep458-implementation) will use the BLAKE2 hashing algorithm throughout the implementation.
 * Incompatibility with some smart cards and PGP implementations that have their own way of calculating keyids.
-* Inability to adapt if SHA-256 should be deprecated.
+* Inability to adapt if SHA2-256 should be deprecated.
 In such a case, metadata owners may decide that maintaining a deprecated algorithm for use in keyid calculation does not make sense.
-* Space concerns may require even shorter hashes than those SHA-256 can generate, such as an index.
+* Space concerns may require even shorter hashes than those SHA2-256 can generate, such as an index.
-In these and other cases, TUF should provide a metadata file owner with the flexibility to use keyids that are not calculated using SHA-256.
+In these and other cases, TUF should provide a metadata file owner with the flexibility to use keyids that are not calculated using SHA2-256.

 # Rationale